Ask for more info

 10-11am - Rolling snack

-The children help to clear the table and set up for snack time, this is where a member of staff sits with groups of children at the table; children soon get used to the routine of washing their hands, finding their names on the self registration board[so we can ensure ALL children have a drink], selecting their own cup before sitting down, they can then help to chop up the fruit, pour out their milk or water and have a biscuit.
-This is a social time where children get chance to talk with the adult and their peers-whilst understanding the importance of hand washing before eating, taking turns, sharing, using their manners and clearing away when they have finished.
+The children help to clear the table and set up for snack time, this is where a member of staff sits with groups of children at the table; children soon get used to the routine of washing their hands, finding their names on the self registration board[so we can ensure ALL children have a drink], selecting their own cup before sitting down, they can then help to chop up the fruit, pour out their milk or water and have a biscuit[we sometime offer alternatives to biscuits like toast where they are encouraged to spread their own butter and topping].
+This is a social time where children get chance to talk with the adult and their peers-whilst understanding the importance of hand washing before eating, taking turns, sharing, using their manners and clearing away - washing up their own cups when they have finished.

 11:30 - Home time for morning children